Hmong Americans: Violence

 Hmong Americans have experienced violence after immigrating to the United States.
 Some specific instances of violence against Hmong Americans have been murders, of which a few have occurred while they were engaging in hunting.
 Hmong Americans have hunted because it is a common traditional practice in countries such as Laos, Cambodia, and Thailand.
 These are common countries from which the Hmong ethnic group has immigrated, although they do not have a specific home country.
 Chong Moua Yang, a Hmong American hunter, was murdered in Bath Township, Michigan on November 16, 2018.
-His murder, however, still remains unsolved.
+His murder remained a cold case until 2024, when a man was found guilty of murdering Yang and was sentenced to 22 1/2 to 60 years in prison.
+Another example is the murder of Ee Lee, in which a Hmong American woman in Wisconsin was raped and murdered by two teenagers in a racially motivated hate crime.
+One of the teenagers was sentenced to 26 years in prison, and the other to 32 years in prison.

 In a 2018 study of 231 college students' experience and knowledge surrounding domestic violence, Takahashi and Lee found that two thirds were aware of domestic violence in their community, and 32.8% of Hmong women experienced violence.
 These domestic issues would be solved within clan systems and divorce is often not welcomed in order to maintain the relationship.